dancromartie/htcomments/README.md

 ```
 include py$
-exclude fake
+exclude json$
-tag #htSqlite places where we initialize sqlite connections
+tag #ht_duplicated_code places where we seem to be copy pasting a lot
-tag #htLanguageParse places where we write our own parsers for little languages or config files
+tag #ht_a_b_test places where we do logic around a/b tests
+tag #ht_should_use_existing_function places where we seem to not know about an existing utility function
 ```

 The 'include' directive says to take the regex that follows and only search files with a full path matching